 Applicants with an existing design background are required to submit a design portfolio with examples of previous work and a written statement of interest in sustainable architecture.
 The portfolio should be no larger than A4, be a maximum of 10-20 pages including, where possible, projects that explore sustainability.
-Our preference is to receive this information electronically via the online application system in pdf format, although it is still possible to submit paper-based applications and send your portfolio (either on paper or CD) via the postal service.
+Our preference is to receive this information electronically via the online application system in PDF format, although it is still possible to submit paper-based applications and send your portfolio (either on paper or CD) via the postal service.
 (Please note that unless adequate return postage is included, portfolios will not be sent back to applicants).
 Applicants with a non-design background are required to submit a written and illustrated statement of interest which outlines their previous experience and their interest in sustainable architecture.

 English Language Requirements:

 You can find more information about studying at Sheffield for English language qualifications at: http://www.shef.ac.uk/eltc/courses